PRATHAMg29/lsb-image-digital-steganography-c/README.md

  **Least Significant Bit (LSB) Image Digital Steganography is a project in C which is used to securely hide secret text inside a BMP image.
 The application supports both ****encoding** and **decoding** operations.

-The encoding process hides the contents of a secret text file into an image without any visible affect on the image quality.
+The encoding process hides the contents of a secret text file into an image without any visible effect on the image quality.
 The decoding process extracts the hidden data from the encoded image.

 ## Features